leon340/song-mood/README.md

 The mode of the song is extracted using Spotipy and is represented as a 1 for major and 0 for minor.
 A major mode is usually associated with happier feelings while a minor often evokes a more somber mood.
 The combined sentiment of the lyrics and title is calculated by another weighted average of their sentiments.
 This average weighs the lyric sentiment by 0.75 and the title sentiment by 0.25.
-The loudness and tempo sentiments are taken from predictions by the regression equations created in the tempo and loudness analysis.
+The loudness and tempo of the song are also extracted via Spotipy and used with the regression equations created in the tempo and loudness analysis to produce their predictions of the song's sentiment.

 **Equation Weights**

-The weights used in the final sentiment equation were taken from a study conducted in 2015 by Jamdar, Abraham, Khanna, and Dubey which proposed a method to detect the emotion of music using lyrical and audio features using a k-Nearest neighbors classifier.
+The weights used in the final sentiment equation were taken from a study conducted in 2015 by Jamdar, Abraham, Khanna, and Dubey which proposed a method to detect the emotion of music using lyrical and audio features with a k-Nearest neighbors classifier.
 Jamdar et al. used weights for the features to better categorize the song into an emotion.
 These weights worked well for this analysis in the final sentiment equation as well.

 _Notes:_